Fran Beltrán: Celta

-On 1 August 2018, Beltrán signed a five-year contract with top-flight club RC Celta de Vigo, for a reported fee of € 8 million.
+On 1 August 2018, Beltrán signed a five-year contract with top-flight club RC Celta de Vigo, for a reported fee of €8 million.
 He played his first league match on 18 August, starting in a 1–1 home draw with RCD Espanyol, and on 7 January 2019 he scored his first such goal to equalise in a 2–1 loss to Athletic Bilbao also at Balaídos Stadium.

 Beltrán was sent off in the 25th minute of a 2–0 home loss against Granada CF on 15 September 2019 for a foul on Yangel Herrera that was confirmed by video assistant referee review; teammate Jorge Sáenz had already been ejected through the same technology.

+During his tenure at Celta, Beltrán totalled 263 games, eight goals and three assists.

+Girona

+On 20 January 2026, Beltrán joined Girona FC on a deal until June 2030; Celta remained entitled to 15% of any future transfers.
+He scored his first goal on 16 February, helping the hosts to defeat second-placed FC Barcelona 2–1.

 International career

 Beltrán won caps for Spain at under-17, under-18, under-19 and under-21 levels.
 He made his debut for the latter age group on 14 November 2018, playing 20 minutes of a 4–1 friendly win over Denmark in Logroño.

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
 Beltrán's first senior appearance took place in that match, a 4–0 victory in Leganés.